-Set in a wide, steep, horseshoe-shaped gorge above a wild mountain stream, the Ajanta caves reward intrepid travelers—you'd be surprised how few are willing to make the three-hour journey out of Aurangabad—with a stunning glimpse into ancient India.
-Lush and green after the monsoon, India's greatest collection of cave paintings dates back two millennia and is housed within massive carved stone caverns.
-If you can make it only to either Ellora or Ajanta, choose the
+Set in a wide, steep, horseshoe-shaped gorge above a wild mountain stream, the Ajanta caves reward intrepid travelers—you'd be surprised how few are willing to make the trip here, a three hour-drive from Aurangabad—with a stunning glimpse into ancient India.
+India's greatest collection of cave paintings dates back two millennia and is housed within massive carved stone caverns.
+If you can make it only to either Ellora or Ajanta, choose Ajanta for the comparative lack

 It's believed that a band of wandering Buddhist monks first came here in the 2nd century BC, searching for a place to meditate during the monsoons.
 Ajanta was ideal—peaceful and remote, with a spectacular setting.
 The monks began carving caves into the gray rock face of the gorge, and a new temple form was born.